bobiverse/findthese/README.md

 - Mark placeholder for file to put in URL: https://example.com?f=^FILE^&auth=john
 - [--mode=info|download] (default: info)
 - file download path where to download all files
-- On first success pause show content and press Y to continue
-- read robots and .htaccess for paths
-- Generate wordlist based on source directory
 - Use `tor` by default (golang sockets transport)
 -